Porsche Macan review - Reliability and safety

 Porsche says Macans need to get regular maintenance and an oil change once a year or every 10,000 miles, whichever comes first, and offers service plans should you want one for your car.

-Porsche offers its 'My Porsche' digital system to configure and manage your servicing, appointments and to stay informed about any relevant information.
+Porsche’s 'My Porsche' digital system can configure and manage your servicing, appointments and to stay informed about any relevant information.
 It also provides service reminders, safety updates and even notifications concerning Porsche events.